web081/-regtech-bankapp/README.md

 - AWS Account
 - Prometheus
 - Grafana
+#### The deployment pipeline includes the following stages:
+1. **Code Checkout**: Retrieve the latest code from the Git repository.
+2. **Build and Test**: Compile the Java application and run unit tests.
+3. **Code Analysis**: Perform static code analysis using SonarQube.
+4. **Build Docker Image**: Create a Docker image of the application.
+5. **Push Docker Image to Nexus**: Store the Docker image in Nexus Repository Manager.
+6. **Deploy to Kubernetes**: Use Terraform to deploy the application to an AWS-managed Kubernetes cluster.

 #### Access to the Git repository
 SonarQube instance configured in Jenkins for code quality and security scans Nexus Repository for publishing artifacts